Out of Gauge Cargo Transport

 From major trade hubs to isolated industrial sites, our Deliver Anything, Anywhere approach ensures your Out of Gauge cargo arrives safely, compliantly, and on schedule.

-Case Study – Heavy Mining Equipment to a Remote African Site
+Case Study – Heavy Mining Equipment to Remote Site

-A mining company required the urgent delivery of a 70-tonne crusher from the manufacturer in Canada to a remote site in Botswana.
-Qube Cargo designed and coordinated a fully managed Out of Gauge transport solution, combining rail, ocean freight, and specialist low-loader haulage.
+A mining company required the delivery of a 70-tonne crusher from Canada to a remote site in Botswana.

 Out of Gauge Cargo Transport FAQs